 Please consider becoming more richly involved in our corporate life of prayer and call to service by participating actively as a liturgical minister.
 It is through the celebration of the Eucharist that we are transformed in Christ’s presence in the World.
 As St. Augustine tells us: “Be what you see, receive what you are.”
 We are the Body of Christ!

-For more information and involvement, please read the procedures below and contact Nick Coffman, Director of Liturgy and Adult Education.
+For more information and involvement, please read the procedures below and contact the church office.

 To leave a note about your interest in liturgical ministry, please follow this link: Liturgical Ministry Interest Online